seehuhn/go-pdf/examples/font-types/NOTES.md

 # Composite PDF Fonts

-CIDFonts can use multiple bytes to encode a character, the exact encoding is configurable.
-The most common encoding is `Identity-H` which uses two bytes for every character.
+Composite PDF fonts can use multiple bytes to encode a character, the exact encoding is configurable.
+For example, a commonly used encoding is `Identity-H` which uses two bytes for every character.

+Character codes longer than two bytes seem to be not supported by the MacOS Preview application.

 ## Composite CFF Fonts (PDF 1.3)